rakkyo150/BeatSaber-SaberTailor/readme.md

 - **Minimum**: `5` (5%)
 - **Maximum**: `500` (500%)

-**Setting this to anything other than 100 will disable score submissions!**
+Adjust the length of the sabers.
+This option *does not* disable score submission

 ### Saber Width